-In order to protect critical information and data, and to comply with federal law, Belmont University adopts the following practices in the University information environment and institutional information security procedures.
-While these practices mostly affect Belmont’s Library and Information Technology Services (L&ITS), some of them will impact diverse areas of the University, including but not limited to Finance and Accounting, Registrar, University Advancement, Student Affairs, Admissions, and third party contractors, including food services.
-The goal of this document is to define the University's Information Security Program, to provide an outline to assure ongoing compliance with federal regulations related to the program and to position the University for compliance with likely future privacy and security regulations.
+In order to protect critical information and data, and to comply with federal law, Belmont University adopts the following practices in the university information environment and institutional information security procedures.
+While these practices mostly affect Belmont’s information technology operations, some of them will impact diverse areas of the university, including but not limited to Finance and Accounting, Registrar, University Advancement, Student Affairs, the Library, and third party contractors, including food services.
+The goal of this document is to define the University's Information Security Program, to provide an outline to assure ongoing compliance with federal regulations related to the program and to position the university for compliance with likely future privacy and security regulations.

 II.
 Gramm Leach Bliley (GLB) Requirements

-GLB mandates the University appoint an Information Security Plan Coordinator, conduct a risk assessment of likely security and privacy risks, institute a training program for all employees who have access to covered data and information, oversee service providers and contracts, and evaluate and adjust the Information Security Program periodically.
+GLB mandates that the university appoint an Information Security Plan Coordinator, conduct a risk assessment of likely security and privacy risks, institute a training program for all employees who have access to covered data and information, oversee service providers and contracts, and evaluate and adjust the Information Security Program periodically.

 III.
 Information Security Plan Coordinator

-In order to comply with GLB, Belmont has designated the Director of Information Security as the plan coordinator reporting directly to the AVP/CIO of the University.
-This individual must work closely with the Offices of Finance and Accounting, Internal Audit, Administration and University Counsel, other staff in Library & Information Technology Services (L&ITS), as well as all relevant academic and administrative colleges and schools throughout the university.
+In order to comply with GLB, Belmont has designated an Information Security Policy Coordinator.
+This individual must work closely with the University Counsel's office, the IT department, as well as all relevant academic and administrative colleges and schools throughout the university.

-The Director of Information Security coordinates with relevant offices of the University to identify reasonably foreseeable internal and external risks to the security, confidentiality, and integrity of customer information; evaluate the effectiveness of the current safeguards for controlling these risks; design and implement a safeguards program, and regularly monitor and test the program.
+The Coordinator must help the relevant offices of the university identify reasonably foreseeable internal and external risks to the security, confidentiality, and integrity of customer information; evaluate the effectiveness of the current safeguards for controlling these risks; design and implement a safeguards program, and regularly monitor and test the program.

 IV.
 Risk Assessment and Safeguards

-E. L&ITS Administrative Technology (AT), working in cooperation with relevant University offices, will develop and maintain a data handbook, listing those persons or offices responsible for each covered data field in relevant software systems (financial, student administration, development, etc.).
-Administrative Technology (AT) and the relevant departments will conduct ongoing (at least biannual) audits of activity, and will report any significant questionable activities.
+Administrative Computing and Instructional Technology (ACIT), working in cooperation with relevant university offices, will develop and maintain a data handbook, listing those persons or offices responsible for each covered data field in relevant software systems (financial, student administration, development, etc.).
+DIS and the relevant departments will conduct ongoing (at least biannual) audits of activity, and will report any significant questionable activities.

-G. L&ITS will assure the physical security of all servers and terminals which contain or have access to covered data and information.
-L&ITS will work with other relevant areas of the University to develop guidelines for physical security of any covered servers in locations outside the central server area.
-The University will conduct a survey of other physical security risks, including the storage of covered paper records in non-secure environments, and other procedures which may expose the university to risks.
+ACIT will work with the relevant offices (Finance and Accounting, Human Resources, the Registrar, University Advancement, and the Library, among others) to develop and maintain a registry of those members of the university community who have access to covered data and information.
+ACIT in cooperation with Human Resources and Finance and Accounting will work to keep this registry rigorously up to date.
+Technology Services will assure the physical security of all servers and terminals which contain or have access to covered data and information.
+Technology Services will work with other relevant areas of the university to develop guidelines for physical security of any covered servers in locations outside the central server area.
+The university will conduct a survey of other physical security risks, including the storage of covered paper records in non-secure environments, and other procedures which may expose the university to risks.

-H. Social security numbers are considered protected information under both GLB and the Family Educational Rights and Privacy Act (FERPA).
-The Director of Information Security will conduct an assessment to determine who has access to social security numbers, in what systems the numbers are used, and in what instances students are being asked to provide a social security number.
-This assessment will cover University employees as well as subcontractors such as food services.
+Social security numbers are considered protected information under both GLB and the Family Educational Rights and Privacy Act (FERPA).
+The University will conduct an assessment to determine who has access to social security numbers, in what systems the numbers are used, and in what instances students are being asked to provide a social security number.
+This assessment will cover university employees as well as subcontractors such as food services.

-J. It is recommended that relevant offices of the University decide whether more extensive background or reference checks or other forms of confirmation are prudent in the hiring process for certain new employees, for example employees handling confidential financial information.
+It is recommended that relevant offices of the university decide whether more extensive background or reference checks or other forms of confirmation are prudent in the hiring process for certain new employees, for example employees handling confidential financial information.

-L. The Director of Information Security will maintain and review the L&ITS business continuity program and data-retention policies reporting annually to the AVP/CIO.
+The Information Security Coordinator will review the university's disaster recovery program and data-retention policies and present a report to the Vice Presidents.